EMBRYOPSIDA Pirani & Prado

 Ecology & Physiology.
 For the evolution of the liane habit, common here, in the context of plants with rather unspecialized vascular systems, see Feild and Isnard (2013) and Isnard and Feild (2015).

 Pollination Biology & Seed Dispersal.
 Thien et al. (2009) survey what is known about pollination in the clade.
+For stigmatic incompatability reactions in at least some members of this order, see Allen and Hiscock (2008).

 For vegetative anatomy, see Metcalfe (1987), for some developmental morphology of ovules and seeds, inc. details of lobing, etc., at micropyle, see Yamada et al. (2003a).
 For embryo sac and endosperm development, see Floyd and Friedman (2001), Friedman et al. (2003), J. H. Williams and Friedman (2004) and Tobe et al. (2007).